-C. Drivers:
+C. DriversRIVERS

-- 1. Driver Eligibility: Employees, students, volunteers and non-University persons, including consultants, are eligible to drive on University business subject to fulfilling all driver requirements and receiving approval by the Executive Officer.
-Eligible drivers must be a minimum of 18 years of age. - 2.
+- Driver Eligibility: Employees, students, volunteers and non-University persons, including consultants, are eligible to drive on University business subject to fulfilling all driver requirements and receiving approval by the Executive Officer.
+Eligible drivers must be a minimum of 18 years of age.
+Authorized drivers shall include faculty, staff, students, and non-University persons, including consultants, provided they have been approved by the appropriate campus official, and the vehicle use is for official University business.
+As provided by the Delegation of Authority (DA1064) -Third Party Agreements, University Vanpool Programs, March 31, 1992, on-University participants in University-sponsored ridesharing programs may be authorized to drive University-owned vehicles if they meet program criteria. - 2.
 Driver Responsibilities: When driving on University business, the authorized driver acknowledges that they understand their duties and obligations and assumes responsibility for operating the Vehicle in a safe and responsible manner.
 Therefore, driver responsibilities include, but are not limited to, the following: - a.
 Submit to and comply with all Driver Requirements (See Section III.C.3. below). - b.
 Observing all traffic rules and regulations, including the use of seat belts and the non-use of hand-held communication devices.
-The driver will be

-- responsible for any fines or penalties incurred, including parking violations, and/or towing and impound fees levied upon the Vehicle; - c.
+The driver will be responsible for any fines or penalties incurred, including parking violations, and/or towing and impound fees levied upon the Vehicle; - c.
 Having the appropriate class of a valid driver license in their possession at all times while operating the vehicle on University business; - d.
 Operating the Vehicle in a manner consistent with reasonable practices that avoid abuse, theft, or neglect of the equipment; - e.
-Practicing safe driving techniques pursuant to the UC Core Plus Driver Safety Training Program (available through specific location Risk Management) and adhering to current safety requirements, including the Guidelines for the Purchase and Use of Cellular Phones and Other Portable Electronic Resources (BFB-G-46) (use of handheld wireless phones or cell phones is prohibited while driving unless the device is in a hands-free mode); - f.
+Practicing safe driving techniques pursuant to the UC Code Plus Driver Safety Training Program (available through specific location Risk Management0 and adhering to current safety requirements, including the Guidelines for the Purchase and Use of Cellular Phones and Other Portable Electronic Resources (BFB-G-46) (use of handheld wireless phones or cell phones is prohibited while driving unless the device is in a hands-free mode);

+- f.
 Restricting the operation of Vehicles to Authorized Drivers only; - g.
 Reporting all moving violations or accidents, regardless of whether the violations or accidents occur while driving on University business, to the Executive Officer within twenty-four (24) hours; in the case of University employees, accidents should be reported before the end of their shift; and, - h.
 Ensuring the cleanliness of University Vehicles both inside and out. - i.
 Successfully complete any Location required driver safety training such as the UC Core Plus Driver Safety Training Program prior to Vehicle use.